Stepping Out: Attention Reset trial (SOAR)

 Open Arms contributes to a wide range of research projects in Australia and around the world, as well as funding professional development for counsellors.

 New opportunities and unique challenges will present themselves.
-Whether it's three months or three years since you left the ADF, it pays to know what help is available
+Whether it's a month or a year since you left the ADF, it pays to know what help is available